Ultimate fate of the universe: Big Freeze or Heat Death

-The Big Freeze (or Big Chill) is a scenario under which continued expansion results in a universe that asymptotically approaches absolute zero temperature.
-This scenario, in combination with the Big Rip scenario, is gaining ground as the most important hypothesis.
-It could, in the absence of dark energy, occur only under a flat or hyperbolic geometry.
-With a positive cosmological constant, it could also occur in a closed universe.
+The heat death of the universe, also known as the Big Freeze (or Big Chill), is a scenario under which continued expansion results in a universe that asymptotically approaches absolute zero temperature.
+Under this scenario, the universe eventually reaches a state of maximum entropy in which everything is evenly distributed and there are no energy gradients—which are needed to sustain information processing, one form of which is life.
+This scenario has gained ground as the most likely fate.

 In this scenario, stars are expected to form normally for 1012 to 1014 (1–100 trillion) years, but eventually the supply of gas needed for star formation will be exhausted.
 As existing stars run out of fuel and cease to shine, the universe will slowly and inexorably grow darker.
-Eventually black holes will dominate the universe, which themselves will disappear over time as they emit Hawking radiation.
-Over infinite time, there would be a spontaneous entropy decrease by the Poincaré recurrence theorem, thermal fluctuations, and the fluctuation theorem.
+Eventually black holes will dominate the universe, but they will disappear over time as they emit Hawking radiation.
+Over infinite time, there could be a spontaneous entropy decrease by the Poincaré recurrence theorem, thermal fluctuations, and the fluctuation theorem.